jyhong836/jyhong.gitlab.io/content/home/about.md

   year = 2018

 [[education.courses]]
-  course = "BSc in Physics"
-  institution = "University of Science and Technology of China" year = 2015
+  course = "BSc in Physics, minor in CS." institution = "University of Science and Technology of China" year = 2015